Can’t decide which Greek Island to visit?

 Have you ever wondered how many Greek Islands there are?

 The islands are such an integral part of Greece’s history, culture and tradition.
-They are also one of Europe’s most sought-after holiday destinations and some of the best places to visit in Greece.
+They are also one of Europe’s most sought-after holiday destinations and account for some of the best places to visit in Greece.

 So with so many to choose from, how do you decide where to spend your Greek Islands vacation?